Snoh Aalegra

-Snoh Sheri Nowrozi (born Shahrzad Fooladi, 13 September 1987), better known by her stage name Snoh Aalegra (/ˈsnoʊˈæliɡrɑː/), is a Swedish R&B singer.
+Snoh Sheri Nowrozi (born Shahrzad Fooladi, 13 September 1987), better known by her stage name Snoh Aalegra (/ˈsnoʊˈæliɡrɑː/), is a Swedish-Iranian singer.
 Her debut album, Feels, was released in 2017, followed by Ugh, Those Feels Again in 2019.

 Early life

 Aalegra was born on 13 September 1987 in Uppsala, Sweden, to Persian parents from the south of Iran.
 Her birth name is the Persian form of the character Scheherazade.
 She grew up in Enköping, moving there with her mother following her parents' divorce.
 They later relocated to Stockholm.
 Aalegra began writing music at the age of 9.

 Career

 2001–2012: Career beginnings, Sheri, First Sign

 In 2001, at the age of 13, Aalegra signed an artist development deal with Sony Music Sweden.
 However, she eventually parted ways with the label with no music being released.